 Stellarvue telescopes are securely boxed or double boxed in a padded case.
 Be careful when using a blade to open the shipping box.
-This will avoid damaging the case inside by your knife.
+This will avoid damaging the case inside with your knife.
 Carefully remove the telescope from the cardboard box, and set it on a secure surface.
-Unzip the case to reveal the telescope inside.
+Unzip or unlatch the case to reveal the telescope inside.